mschaeffner/react-native-graphql-aws-amplify/README.md

 ### Configure GraphQL API
 `amplify add api`

-User file `schema.graphql` if asked for a schema.
+When asked for a schema, use the file `schema.graphql` in root directory.

-### Push all changes to AWS
+### Push all changes to AWS (this may take a few minutes)
 `amplify push`

 ### Change GraphQL schema
 - Login into AWS account
-- Go to AppSynch and
-- Select the new API and go to schema
+- Go to AppSync, select the new API and go to schema
 - Replace the schema with following and save:

 ```